 Soon, another gravel road joins from the left.
 Follow the road ahead, crossing a stone causeway that isolates a quiet pond on the left from the main body of the lake.
 Next, you’ll reach another Y-intersection.
 Here, the Cannonball Trail turns left onto an intersecting gravel road, but you should bear right and continue to follow the blue-on-white blazes.
 A short distance ahead, you'll notice a triple-blue blaze on the right.
 Follow this blue-blazed side trail for 500 feet to a rock outcrop overlooking the lake.
 After taking in the view, return to the Ramapo Lake Loop and turn right.

-After passing a small, abandoned stone building to the right, you’ll come to another intersection.
+After passing a small, abandoned stone building on the right, you’ll come to another intersection.
 Here, you should bear right, once more joining the white-blazed Castle Loop.

 Follow the white and blue-on-white-blazed gravel road that runs close to the shore along the northern end of the lake, passing a viewpoint over the lake from a rock ledge on the right.
 Soon, you'll pass a private residence on a ledge to the left.
 At the end of the lake, a triple blue-on-white blaze marks the end of the Ramapo Lake Loop.
-Continue ahead to a T-intersection with street signs, proceed through a gap in the guardrail, and continue along the black-square-on-blue-blazed Ramapo Lake Spur, retracing your steps back to the parking area where the hike began.Publication: Submitted by Daniel Chazin on 01/09/2003 updated/verified on 07/12/2020
+Continue ahead to a T-intersection with street signs, proceed through a gap in the guardrail at a sign for the Castle Loop Trail and the Ramapo Lake Spur Trail, and continue along the black-square-on-blue-blazed Ramapo Lake Spur, retracing your steps back to the parking area where the hike began.Publication: Submitted by Daniel Chazin on 01/09/2003 updated/verified on 03/03/2021

 This hike loops around scenic Ramapo Lake.